Skip to main content

 Download Function Code:

-• If destPath is not specified, code will be downloaded to directory configured in functionRoot
+• If destPath is not specified, the code will be downloaded to the directory configured by functionRoot.

-• After download, a folder named after the function will be automatically created
+• After downloading, a folder named after the function will be automatically created.

-• tcb fn code update only updates function code and entry point, faster
+• tcb fn code update only updates the function code and execution entry point, which is faster

-• tcb fn deploy updates code, configuration, and triggers, more comprehensive
+• tcb fn deploy updates code, configuration, and triggers, providing a more complete feature set.

-• Will copy function code, configuration (timeout, memory, environment variables, VPC, etc.), entry point, and runtime
+• Function code, configuration (timeout, memory, environment variables, VPC, etc.), execution entry point, and runtime will be copied

-• If target function name exists, use --force parameter to force overwrite
+• If the target function name already exists, the --force parameter must be used to force overwrite

-• Deletion operation is irreversible, please operate with caution
+• The deletion operation is irreversible; please proceed with caution.

-• After deletion, related triggers, logs, etc. will also be cleaned up
+• After deleting the function, related triggers, logs, etc. will also be cleaned up

 Version Management:

-• After function creation, it has a default $LATEST version (latest version)
+• After a function is created, it has a $LATEST version (the latest version) by default

-• Only $LATEST version configuration and code can be modified
+• Only the $LATEST version's configuration and code can be modified

-• When publishing new version, an immutable snapshot is created based on current $LATEST version
+• When publishing a new version, an immutable snapshot is created based on the current $LATEST version